Aristonectes: Description

 Aristonectes is a plesiosaur that had been particularly difficult for scientists to analyze because of its incompleteness.
 Its relationships remained unclear until more recent research carried out on A. parvidens and the discovery of the second species A. quiriquinensis have made it possible to redescribe its anatomy and classify it among the elasmosaurids.
 However, anatomical comparisons between A. parvidens and A. quiriquinensis are still limited to elements that are known from both species.
-Aristonectes is a large representative of the plesiosauroids, the holotype of A. quiriquinensis having an estimated size of about or more than 10 m long.
+Aristonectes is a large representative of the plesiosauroids, the holotype of A. quiriquinensis having an estimated total body length of about or more than 10 m long and body mass of nearly 4.2 MT.
 A referred specimen of Aristonectes discovered in the López de Bertodano Formation in Antarctica, cataloged as MLP 89-III-3-1, is considered to be one of the largest and heaviest plesiosaurs identified to date, having an estimated size between 11–11.9 m long and a body mass of 10.7–13.5 MT.
 (Note: The body mass estimate per O'Gorman and his colleagues is based on their assumption that Cryptoclidus and Aristonectes would have had similar body proportions.)